IchimakiKasura/Launcher-DL-3/readme.md

-# Launcher DL version 7.0
+# Launcher DL DEVELOPMENT BRANCH
 This project is just a GUI for the Youtube-DL or "ydlp" (I use ydlp since the ydl is no longer updating)

 Download link: [Launcher DL v7](https://github.com/IchimakiKasura/Launcher-DL-3/releases)